Avoiding the Hidden Costs of Web Hosting

 4. Backup and Security Services

-- Premium Security: Advanced firewall and DDoS protection
+- Advanced security: firewall and DDoS protection upgrades

 5. Migration and Setup Fees

-Moving your website to a new host can incur unexpected charges.
+Moving an existing website to a new host can incur unexpected charges, especially if professional assistance is required.

-- Setup Fees: One-time charges for account activation
+- Setup fees: account activation or provisioning charges

 6. Resource Overage Charges

-- Bandwidth Limits: Charges for exceeding monthly data transfer
+- Bandwidth: charges for exceeding monthly data transfer

 Reading the Fine Print